 A pressure points massage is an ancient technique known for pain relief.
 There are various pressure points that you can find to help you deal with a headache after tooth extraction.
 For example, your nose bridge is one of the best pressure points that you can find for easing a headache.
 In order to try it, place your fingers on the side of the bridge of your nose, right under your eyebrow.
 Next, start applying gentle to moderate pressure with your finger and hold it for about 10 seconds, from each side.
 Take small breaks and keep alternating the pressure points for best results.

 Sometimes, your headache may feel significantly worse if you are dehydrated.
 When your body is running low on water, your brain can temporarily contract in size, which causes a painful headache.
-So in order to not make your headache worse, try drinking some water and making sure that you’re properly hydrated.
-If you don’t like drinking plain water, you can aim for apple juice or water infused with fruit or ginger ale.
+So in order to not make your headache worse, try increasing your fluid intake and making sure that you’re properly hydrated.
+If you don’t like drinking plain water, you can aim for apple juice, water infused with fruit or ginger ale.
 It is also recommended to switch to a gentler diet, such as soft food diet in order to relieve persistent pain.
 It is also important to note that if you are experiencing headache after a dental procedure, it is best to avoid alcoholic beverages.

 Have a little caffeine

 Although large doses of caffeine can have a reverse effect, dehydrate your body and contribute to a more painful headache – small amounts of caffeine can actually help relieve your pain.
-One thing that is important to note is when drinking caffeine, make sure to avoid hot beverages – instead, aim for a cool soda or an iced coffee.
+One thing that is important to note is when drinking caffeine, make sure to avoid hot beverages until complete healing – instead, aim for a cool soda or an iced coffee.
 A hot drink to treat a headache after tooth extraction can prevent blood clot formation, which in turn leads to a condition called a dry socket, which can be very painful.
 So try to avoid hot caffeinated drinks and aim for something colder instead, in order to go easier on your tooth socket.

 A moderate headache and slight bleeding are a normal post-operative event.
 However, in certain cases, if your headache persists, it is best to seek professional help and medical advice or medical therapy.
 A doctor can help you manage the pain by providing you with prescribed pain medicine.
 When to call a doctor:

 - If the headache doesn’t go away, even after various treatments and OTC medications.